afrind/draft-frindell-webtrans-devious-baton/draft-frindell-webtrans-devious-baton.md

 Each endpoint tracks the number of active batons.
 It is initally equal to the client's `count` parameter.
 Each time a baton exchange completes or is reset, the number of active batons is decreased by 1.
-When the number of active batons reaches 0 and at least one baton exchange terminated when the baton reached 0, the endpoint MUST close the WebTransport session with no error.
+When the number of active batons reaches 0, the endpoint MUST close the WebTransport session with no error.

 To close a Devious Baton Session with an error, the endpoint initiating the close sends a CLOSE_WEBTRANSPORT_SESSION capsule with